Shindelar/SearchYoutubeOnReddit/README.md

 # rSlashTube
-Chrome extension that allows you to find the top reddit thread to a youtube video instantly.
+Chrome extension that fidns for you the top reddit thread to a youtube video instantly.

 ## Download from chrome store: